habi/blog/README.md

 - `mv ~/Dev/exitwp/build/jekyll/habi.gna.ch/_posts/* ~/Dev/blog/_posts/`

 # Start this shizzle
-- `cd ~/Dev/blog && jekyll new . force`
+- `cd ~/Dev/blog && jekyll new . --force`
 - Add all files in `_posts` to the Git repository
 - Push to GitHub
-- Change [Settings](https://github.com/habi/blog/settings) to enable GitHub Pages for this repository
+- Change repository [settings](https://github.com/habi/blog/settings) to enable GitHub Pages for this repository